 Your house (and neighbors’ homes) will be less attractive to burglars if the people on your street spend time on their porches, working in their yards or socializing outdoors.
 Neighbors who know each other look out for each other.

 Make friends with the people on your street.
-If you trust them, you can ask them to help keep an eye on your house when you’re gone on vacation.
+If you trust them, you can ask them to help keep an eye on your house when you’re on vacation.

-You can check to see if there’s a Neighborhood Watch program for your area.
+You can check if there’s a Neighborhood Watch program for your area.
 And if there isn’t, maybe you should be the one to start it.
 Tap or click here for the 10 questions you should ask if you want a home security system.

 2. Install video cameras

-A study funded by the Alarm Industry Research and Educational Foundation found more than 60% of burglars would consider the presence of cameras or surveillance equipment when choosing a target.
+A study by the Alarm Industry Research and Educational Foundation found more than 60% of burglars would consider the presence of cameras or surveillance equipment when choosing a target.
 This is where a home security system comes in.

 Our sponsor, SimpliSafe, offers the SimpliCam with HD video and intruder and motion alerts.
 Options for home security systems used to be very limited.
 You could deal with a local company with a complex and expensive system and pay a high price for monitoring services.